We’re moving home – New Studio Launches 22-07-19

-The first ever Bikram Yoga studio in Scotland was in a two-bedroom flat in Byres Road run by Steven Clark.
+The first ever Bikram Yoga studio in Scotland was in a two-bedroom flat in Glasgow’s Byres Road run by Steven Clark.
 People travelled from all over Scotland and queued up in the close to practice in a sweaty living room on the 1st floor.
 Bedrooms were full as people also lived there so people used to get changed in his hall, old skool!
-And so it began… Six years later Linda and Louis Stewart opened Bikram Yoga Southside and the rest is history.
+And so it began… In 2014 Linda and Louis Stewart opened Bikram Yoga Southside Hot Yoga Studio in Shawlands and now a new chapter is about to begin.
+You can follow the hashtag #bikrambattlefield for more updates on social media.

-Linda’s background is in primary teaching and still does some supply work.
-She has practiced yoga since 2007 and has a degree in psychology and studied anatomy and yoga theory.
-She completed her Teacher Training in San Diago Fall 2010 and went on to study anatomy Londa co-founded Bikram Yoga Southside in June 2014 with her now hubby Louis.
+Linda’s background is in primary teaching and she still does some supply work.
+She has a degree in psychology and has studied anatomy at college.
+Linda has practiced Bikram Yoga since 2007 and completed her Teacher Training in San Diago Fall 2010 and co-founded Bikram Yoga Southside in June 2014 with her now hubby Louis.
+Her classes are fun, strong yet meditational and really inspiring.

 “When we first got there, the place was an empty office shell.
 We designed the place from scratch and transformed it into a yoga haven.
 We put everything on the line and put our whole heart and soul into the place.
 It could not have been more worth it.
 I truly love what I do, love our studio, it’s community, the energy and love about the place.
 I love hearing the students’ stories and watching the practice change people’s lives.”

 Previously a General Manager in Arnold Clark Vauxhall, Louis was with the company for ten years.
 Fed up of the 6-day week and the constant pressure Louis quit the motor industry this year.
 He now works as an international account manager with DHL.
-Louis has played an advisory role in the running of the studio since 2014.
+Louis completed his Inferno Hot Pilates Teacher Training in Malllorca this year.
+His classes are fun, fast and high energy.

 “When we set out to build a Bikram studio one of the key factors for us was to nurture a yoga community.
 We feel we have now accomplished this and it’s growing all the time.
 Life is all about the people you meet and the experiences you have.
 It’s not always been sunshine in the garden, there have been tougher times when we wondered what the hell have we done!
 These have been far outstripped by the positive times.
 We wouldn’t change it for the world.”